 Ginger for headache in the ER

 The researchers found that ‘the addition of ginger extract to conventional treatment for acute migraine may improve pain and functional capacity of patients faster and more significantly than conventional therapy alone.’
-(2) More patients were fully satisfied (73.1%) with their treatment after receiving ginger than placebo (28.1%).
+(5) More patients were fully satisfied (73.1%) with their treatment after receiving ginger than placebo (28.1%).

 Ginger as a preventive

 I started taking one 500mg ginger extract capsule daily along with my regular medications and supplements.
 I also continued to take two additional capsules at the first sign of migraine symptoms.
 By the end of the first month, I noticed the severity and duration of my attacks had definitely diminished.
-My daily symptoms of being off balance and dizzy lessened.
-The violent dropping sensations I frequently felt now occurred maybe once a week.
+My daily symptoms of being off balance and dizzy had lessened.
+The violent dropping sensations I frequently felt now occurred maybe twice a month.
 It felt like ginger was giving me a subtle edge over my daily chronic migraine symptoms.

 Could ginger work for chronic migraine patients?

-Recently, we asked the members of our closed Facebook group how ginger worked for them.
-According to the results, 49% said that ginger was effective some of the time for acute attacks, very effective when combined with a NSAID and very effective as a preventive.
-On the other side of the coin, 47% said that ginger was ineffective as a preventive or in treating acute attacks.
+We asked the members of our closed Facebook group how ginger worked for them.
+According to the results, about half said that ginger was effective some of the time for acute attacks, very effective when combined with a NSAID and very effective as a preventive.
+On the other side of the coin, just under half said that ginger was ineffective as a preventive or in treating acute attacks.

 While I feel ginger was effective for me from the beginning, the more managed my migraine became, the more effective ginger was as my acute medication.
 I continue to take one capsule daily as a preventive and two capsules at the onset of migraine symptoms.
-I also frequently wait the two hours to see if ginger alone will resolve the migraine attack has proven to be useful.
+I have switched to the Gaia Ginger Supreme because I find that with my history of reflux, I tolerate it better and it doesn’t trigger heartburn or reflux attacks for me.
+Waiting two hours to see if ginger alone will resolve the migraine attack has proven to be useful.

 Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.